From the Director

 The Clark-Hill Institute envisions families, schools, and communities that are empowered and supported by evidence-based research in providing opportunities for youth to (1) develop positive and healthy relationships, (2) realize and enhance their strengths, (3) view themselves as leaders, and (4) make positive contributions to their schools and communities.
 To help achieve this, we strive to conduct research that utilizes various community-based participatory approaches and through offering impactful training opportunities for undergraduate and graduate students and early career researchers to develop the next generation of community-based researchers.
 We have a strong network of community partners and our research is centered on community-identified needs that address important societal issues (e.g., community-derived action strategies that promote increased opportunities for positive youth development).

-Our recent accomplishments include having six faculty who were recipients of the VCU National/International Recognition Awards including Drs.
-Corona, Lozada, McLeod, Sullivan, Sutherland and Thompson.
+Among our recent accomplishments are having seven faculty members who were recipients of the VCU National/International Recognition Awards including Drs.
+Corona, Lozada, McLeod, Sullivan, Sutherland, Thomson, and Williams.

 Best wishes,